Contents

 You’re not eligible to apply to the BFI National Lottery Audience Projects Fund if:

-- the focus of your project is talent development (for example, panels or workshops discussing filmmaking skills)
+- the focus is talent development (for example, panels or workshops discussing filmmaking skills)

 - filmmakers are the intended audiences